BetonQuest/BetonQuest/docs/Documentation/Reference.md

 ## Canceling quests

-If you want to let your players cancel their quest there is a function for that, by creating a `cancel` section.
+If you want to let your players cancel their quest there is a function for that.
+In _package.yml_ file there is `cancel` branch.
 You can specify there quests, which can be canceled, as well as actions that need to be done to actually cancel them.
 You can find an example in the `default` package.
 The arguments you can specify are:

 * `name` - this will be the name displayed to the player.
 All `_` characters will be converted to spaces.
 If you want to include other languages you can add here additional options (`en` for English etc.)
 * `conditions` - this is a list of conditions separated by commas.
 The player needs to meet all those conditions to be able to cancel this quest.
 Place there the ones which detect that the player has started the quest, but he has not finished it yet.